Aditi27garg/Recruitment_Funnel_Dashboard/README.md

 story is in the pay data.

 This isn't a hiring report.
-It's a case for fixing how the whole process works — sourcing, offers, speed, and pay.
+It's a case for fixing how the whole process works, sourcing, offers, speed, and pay.
 All of it.

 ## Dashboard Preview(Screenshot/Demos)